 Our dedicated Pastoral team is:

-Mr Hart and his team are responsible for the day to day running of this service.
+Mrs Tucker and her team are responsible for the day-to-day running of this service.
 Their roles are to:

 It is recognised by all who work within the academy that the responsibility of care for our children lies with each and every member of the academy community.
 In an effort to ensure that this is embedded across the academy a heavy emphasis is placed on doing the right thing and showing strong team spirit.
 These and others are celebrated on a regular basis within a whole academy approach to learning.

 Evidence suggests that pastoral care is most effective when:

 - The academy’s provision for pastoral care is monitored on a regular basis.

 - Pupils are given clear explanations of what is expected of them in terms of behaviour and social skills.